email5web3/imageblocker/README.md

 # ImageBlocker.js

-**ImageBlocker.js** is a lightweight, open-source JavaScript library designed to block external images in HTML5 emails, enhancing security by preventing unauthorized content from loading.
+**ImageBlocker.js** is a lightweight, open-source JavaScript library designed to block external images in HTML5 emails, enhancing security by preventing unauthorized content from rendering.
 It ensures only trusted domains are allowed for image and background image sources.

 ## Features